 The vision of Kansas Department of Health and Environment (KDHE): Healthy Kansans living in safe and sustainable environments.
 The mission is to protect and improve the health and environment of all Kansans.
 KDHE is led by a Secretary who is an appointed member of the governor's cabinet.
 The agency has three divisions: Public Health, Environment and Health Care Finance.
-Since the organization structure evolves as all organizations do, please visit http://www.kdheks.gov/administration/index.html for the most recent organizational chart.
-You'll learn more about the programs of KDHE in Module 3.
+Since the organization structure evolves as all organizations do, please click on this link for the most recent organizational chart.
+You'll learn more about the KDHE programs in Module 3.